Unbiased Directed Object Attention Graph for Object Navigation: Proposed Method

-Since the agent needs to have different motion strategies when looking for different objects, we introduce target information to the image features $I_t$.
-Here, we encode the object index using the one-hot method and two fully connected layers to obtain $OI$.
+For introducing target information to the image features $I_t$, we encode the object index using the one-hot method and two fully connected layers to obtain $OI$.
 The input image query $\widetilde{I_t} \in \mathbb{R}^{1 \times 576}$ can be formulated as: